expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 #### The simplest pattern

-A non-empty space separated sequence of math symbols is a valid pattern.
+A non-empty space-separated sequence of math symbols is a valid pattern.

 Each constant in the pattern matches the same constant in a frame.
 If a constant is a typecode, then it matches any variable of that type.